itsektionen/styrdokument/docs/CONTRIBUTING.md

 - `Add vice JML president role - SM#1 2025 - 2025-01-20`
 - `Update §5.3.3 discharge to 6 months - SM#5 2023/SM#1 2024 - 2023-12-05/2024-01-23` if it has been voted on twice.

+### Description

+In the pull request rescription, add a short explaination of what is changed.
+Together with a link to the propositin/motion as well as the signed chapter meeting protocol.

 ### Labeling

-Always assign the related labels to the PR.
+Always assign the related labels to the pull request.
 This includes if the statutes, memos or if it includes editorial changes.
-This is to more easily see which PR has changed what types of files.
+This is to more easily see which pull request has changed what types of files.

-To be able to label the PR, you might need specific access to the repository.
+To be able to label the pull request, you might need specific access to the repository.
 Therefore, those who have it need to add these labels if they are missing.

 ### Reviewing

-It's highly recommended that someone reviews your PR before it gets merged.
+It's highly recommended that someone reviews your pull request before it gets merged.
 Small errors might not be found for years and can be hard to track down whether they were intended or not.
+Double check the points in the PR reminder comment if all things are correct.

 Every time something has been voted to be changed with a proposition or a motion at a chapter meeting, the revision date of the affected documents needs to be changed.
 This is often missed, so always double-check this before merging.